ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Play Area Cursor Dimensions:** Determines the size of the play area cursor and collider.
 If the values are left as zero then the Play Area Cursor will be sized to the calibrated Play Area space.
  * **Handle Play Area Cursor Collisions:** If this is ticked then if the play area cursor is colliding with any other object then the pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an object and notifies the play area cursor to ignore collisions with the object.
+ * **Target Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether the play area cursor collisions will be acted upon.
+If a list is provided then the 'Ignore Target With Tag Or Class' parameter will be ignored.
  * **Pointer Visibility:** Determines when the pointer beam should be displayed.
  * **Hold Button To Activate:** If this is checked then the pointer beam will be activated on first press of the pointer alias button and will stay active until the pointer alias button is pressed again.
 The destination set event is emitted when the beam is deactivated on the second button press.
  * **Activate Delay:** The time in seconds to delay the pointer beam being able to be active again.
 Useful for preventing constant teleportation.